Art10001/YM2612/README.md

 fm.py writes to a wav based on what's hardcoded in it.
 `ym2612_simulator.py` currently crashes and does not output.
 It was made with 4o.

+The various wav files are output examples.

+3fm.py is for 444 Hz. `4_639.py` is for 639 Hz.

+speaker.py emits to your speaker.
+However, it sounds a bit screechy compared to the wav outputs.

 Tools used: Aider, OpenRouter chat for fm2.py... mostly by Claude Sonnet 3.7, the jump from fm.py to fm2.py was achieved by DeepSeek R1 though